ProcessPA/jekyll-site/quick-start-guide/manage-membership/index.md

 layout: markdown-page
 ---

 The Members Register is used for storing data of Committee or Board members.
-This includes contact information, type of security access for the member, history of roles and current role plus a sectuion for notes and Tags.
+This includes contact information, type of security access for the member, history of roles and current role plus a section for notes and Tags.

 To create a new member log in see here: [Create Member Log in](/quick-start-guide/manage-membership/create-member-log-in.html)